Magic Cabinet (Ken Birdwell Foundation)

 Getting on Their Radar

-Magic Cabinet has specific ways organizations can connect with them:
+Magic Cabinet has specific ways organisations can connect with them:

 1. Submit an Introduction Through Their Website

-The foundation maintains an "Introduce Your Nonprofit" form at magiccabinet.org specifically for organizations to share information about themselves.
-This is the primary pathway for organizations not currently known to the foundation.
+The foundation maintains an "Introduce Your Nonprofit" form at magiccabinet.org specifically for organisations to share information about themselves.
+This is the primary pathway for organisations not currently known to the foundation.

 2. Attend Sector Conferences Where Magic Cabinet Participates